thatarchguy/KevinLawDotInfo/resume.md

 **Dell SecureWorks Counter Threat Unit**  *| June 2015 - Present*
 	*Information Security Research Advisor*
-	Automation of application deployments in local and AWS environments
+	Delivered deployment pipelines for AWS, vRealize, and Marathon
+	  - Using Packer, Ansible, and Terraform
+  Experimented with converting to Docker
+  Dynamic Configuration Management using Vault
+	Implemented ChatOps and maintained Hubot
+	Python Flask development for various security-related tools

 **Dell SecureWorks Counter Threat Unit**  *| May 2014 - August 2014*
 	*Security Researcher Intern*
-	Developed application to provide coverage metrics for iSensor Appliance
+	Developed web application to provide coverage metrics for iSensor Appliance
-	Web application using Python Flask and Extjs frameworks
+	 - Using Python Flask and Extjs

 **Senator Patrick Leahy Center for Digital Investigation (LCDI)**  *| April 2013 to May 2015*
 	*Network Administrator*